ByAUJay

 Example 2: Serum (SRM)

-- Mechanism: The Serum DAO votes on buyback and burn proposals, with funds sourced from protocol fees.
+- How It Works: The Serum DAO holds votes on proposals related to buybacks and burns, using the funds gathered from protocol fees.

 Example 3: PancakeSwap (CAKE)